tatecarson/waters-sonic-signatures/slides.md

 <!--
 This heatmap presents a way to quantify the 'calmness' of Tarkovsky's rain scenes using ecoacoustic analysis.
 The formula we're using weighs positive elements like Number of Peaks and Acoustic Evenness against negative factors like Median Amplitude and Acoustic Richness.

 Looking at the color coding - red indicates high values, yellow is mid-range, and dark blue shows lower values.
-What's crucial to understand is that for NP and AEI, higher values (redder colors) contribute to calmness, while for M and AR, lower values (bluer colors) make a scene feel more calm.
+For NP and AEI, higher values (redder colors) contribute to calmness, while for M and AR, lower values (bluer colors) make a scene feel more calm.

 When we arrange the scenes by their overall calmness score, patterns emerge that align remarkably with narrative function.
 Notice how the calmest scenes at the top - like Nostalghia Scene16 and Scene05 - feature gentle dripping rain and distant reverberation.
 These precisely correspond to moments of ritual, memory, and threshold experiences in the films.